 #3.
 Simply Disable ‘Save Passwords’ Feature

 Nowadays, every web browser comes with the feature to save your login credentials, including username and password.
 The problem is that some browsers may automatically collect such information.
 Well, you might see a prompt, but ignoring the prompt would automatically save the credentials.
 As you can guess, this can put you in all sorts of trouble.
-So, if it’s necessary to log into a web service, make sure that you don’t enable the Save Password option.
+So, if it’s necessary to log into a web server, make sure that you don’t enable the Save Password option.

 #4.
 Getting Rid of Temporary Internet Files